 Our Music Department has one foot in both camps - straddling both the academic and vocational areas of the curriculum, providing pupils with the skills necessary to access the highest level of qualification.

-The department is fortunate to have the services of two specialist music teachers:
+The department is fortunate to have the services of four specialist musicians:

 - Mrs C Penn - Head of Department

-- Mr D Callaghan - Performing Arts technician
+- Mr D Callaghan - Performing Arts Technician/Music Technology Tutor

 The Music Department has 4 specialist classrooms with 3 practice rooms and a recording studio.

-The Department has 25 Apple iMac computers running Logic Studio, Sibelius and Pro tools.
+The Department has 25 Apple iMac computers running Logic and Sibelius.
 These are used in BTEC, GCSE, AS and A level Music and Music Technology lessons as well as some Key Stage 3 lessons whenever they are available.